A Profile of Youth and Young Adults in Albuquerque

 Health

-- The share of Albuquerque youth ages 6 to 18 without health insurance doubled in 2021.
-The rate of uninsured youth rose from 4% in 2019 to 8% in 2021.
-The city’s 2021 uninsured rate — representing 7,000 young people — was higher than the statewide rate (7%) or the national rate (6%).
-This marks the first time in four years that the city rate has risen above both the state and national rate.
+• The share of Albuquerque youth ages 6 to 18 without health insurance was reduced by more than half in 2022.
+The rate of uninsured youth had previously risen from 4% in 2019 to 8% in 2021, but then it fell to just 3% in 2022.
+The city’s 2022 uninsured rate — representing 2,000 young people who lack health coverage — was lower than the statewide rate (4%) or the national rate (5%) that year.

 Mental Health

-- Among Albuquerque high schoolers, 2 in 5 reported having persistent feelings of sadness or hopelessness in 2019.
-Citywide, 40% of high schoolers reported feeling so sad or hopeless almost every day for two or more weeks that they stopped doing usual activities, per the CDC’s 2019 Youth Risk Behavior Survey.
-Students in Albuquerque were more likely to report this relative to their peers nationwide.
-Certain Albuquerque students were also more likely to report persistent sadness or hopelessness than others, including LGB youth (63%), females (50%), American Indian or Alaska Native youth (45%) and older high schoolers (43%-44%).
+• Among Albuquerque high schoolers, more than 2 in 5 reported persistent feelings of sadness or hopelessness in 2021.
+Citywide, 43% of high schoolers reported feeling so sad or hopeless almost every day for two or more weeks that they stopped doing usual activities, per the CDC’s 2021 Youth Risk Behavior Survey.
+This represented a statistically significant increase from 40% in 2019.
+Certain Albuquerque students were more likely to report this than others, including LGBQ youth (63%–67% in 2021), females (56%), American Indian or Alaska Native youth (54%) and multiracial students (50%).

-- About 1 in 5 of the city’s high school students said they had seriously considered attempting suicide in 2019.
-Across Albuquerque, 21% of all high schoolers and 44% of LGB high schoolers said that they had seriously considered attempting suicide over the last year, according to the CDC survey.
-In addition, Albuquerque students were more likely than students nationwide (3.6% vs. 2.5%) to have an actual suicide attempt resulting in an injury, poisoning or overdose that required medical treatment.
+• About 1 in 5 of the city’s high school students said they had seriously considered attempting suicide in 2021.
+Across Albuquerque, 19% of all high schoolers and 38%–40% of LGBQ high schoolers said that they had seriously considered a suicide attempt in the last year, according to the CDC survey.
+The same was true for 25% of females, Black youth and American Indian or Alaska Native students.

 Teen Births